Killing of aid group chief Tetsu Nakamura in Afghanistan looked like well-planned hit | The Japan Times

 “It’s finished, let’s go,” he heard one of the men say before they fled in their cars.
 The gunmen were not wearing scarves to cover their faces and had been dressed in traditional Afghan wear, according to the witness.

-His account suggests that the attackers knew in advance the route used by Nakamura, who led the Japanese aid group Peshawar-kai, and the five others.
+His account suggests that the attackers knew in advance the route used by Nakamura, representative of the Japanese aid group Peshawar-kai, and the five others.

 No one has claimed responsibility for the shooting so far, although a member of Nangarhar’s governing council said the doctor may have been targeted for his work, it was reported.
 The anti-government Taliban militant group has denied involvement.